joshgerdes/jekyll-uno/_posts/2020-02-29-First look at Universal Automation Desktop.md

 ---

-There are many ways to do automation scheduling – whether its Jenkins or even Windows Scheduled Task Scheduler.
+There are many ways to do automation scheduling – whether its Jenkins or even Windows Task Scheduler.
 Each toolset has its place or specialization today we are looking at the son of Ironman Software’s PowerShell [Universal Automation](https://universalautomation.io/){:target="_blank"} platform – the Desktop Edition!